• Skip to primary navigation

 Some places do require degrees and previous work experience, but some places are willing to give some leeway for new workers.

-Other restrictions are mainly on account sign-ups- some places require you’re 18 years old at least to be on the site.
+Other restrictions are mainly on account sign-ups- some places require you to be 18 years old at least to be on the site.

-But let’s see what online jobs you can start!
+But let’s see what online jobs for teens interest you!

 16. Proofreading